Exploring Psychosynthesis Therapy

 - Psychosynthesis: the rebuilding or formation of the personality around a new centre.

 While the therapist and client continue exploring the personality, the client also identifies ways to control various elements.
 Assagioli considered this the second stage of development.
 However, the control isn’t about achieving a rigid mastery of the personality.
-Instead, it is about the control that results from letting go of the process and finding the most effective ways to make happen the choices that are certain to arise.
+Instead, it is about the power that results from letting go of the process and finding the most effective ways to make happen the choices that are certain to arise.
 Development is considered a fluid, non-linear process.

-During therapy, Assagioli states, “‘the synchronization and assimilationinto one functioning whole of all the qualities and functions of the individual must be aimed at and actively fostered.”
+During therapy, Assagioli states, “‘the synchronization and assimilation into one functioning whole of all the qualities and functions of the individual must be aimed at and actively fostered.”
 Disidentification is a process frequently used to achieve this integration.
-Disidentification involves stepping away from what controls us with a heightened sense of awareness of the deeper choice that results from self-identification or the alignment of the personality with the Self.
-This requires that the client take on the role of the arbitrator and later director of the development of their psyche.
-In therapy, the therapist initially takes on the more active role.
-As time progresses, the therapist’s impact “becomes increasingly catalytic…in the final stage the therapist withdraws slowly and is interchanged by the self, with whom the client has established a growing relationship.”
+Disidentification involves stepping away from what controls us with a heightened awareness of the deeper choice that results from self-identification or the alignment of the personality with the Self.